Little Stars Information Report

-Our pre-school believes that all children should be able to make the best possible progress at pre-school and we are committed to ensuring that the necessary provision is made for any pupil who has SEND.
-We support pupils with SEND to be included in all aspects of pre-school life.
-Our overarching principles are that every child is unique, positive relationships are developed, they learn and develop in enabling environments in which their individual needs are supported and there is a strong partnership between parents and practitioners.
-Children are encouraged to develop and learn in different ways and at different rates.
+Our school believes that all students should be able to make the best possible progress at school and we are committed to ensuring that the necessary provision is made for any pupil who has SEND.
+We support pupils with SEND to be included in all aspects of school life.

 What kind of Special Educational Needs [SEN] are provided for?

 - A pupil has SEN where their learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to pupils of the same age.

 - Special educational needs and provision can be considered as falling under four broad areas:

 How will children with Special Educational Needs be identified and what sorts of assessments will be completed?